Meng-Lyu/cs686-lectures/projects/project2-README.md

 # CS686 Project 2

+# Big Notice
+Many of you seem to "begin" working on labs/projects on the day they are due... which I can understand, but certainly not recommend.

+**I dare you try that for project 2.** :-)

 ### Errata / Corrections
  - (v1) Project 2 is live - around 6:06pm on Friday (Feb 14).
 Please report errors / ask questions on Piazza (and if you feel like your question can be public, please make it public!).
  - (v2) **NOTE** Read the "scoring" section at the bottom as it has changed.
 Minor changes in wording.